-Information on the group's significant subsidiaries and equity accounted investees is set out in note 30 to the consolidated financial statements.
+Information on the group's significant subsidiaries and equity accounted investees is set out in note 29 to the consolidated financial statements.

-Notice of Annual General Meeting
+Notices of Annual General Meeting and Extraordinary General Meeting

-Notice of the AGM of the company will be sent to shareholders under separate cover.
+Notices of the AGM and EGM of the company, to be held on 28 June 2023, will be sent to shareholders under separate cover and are available on the website www.bilplc.com.